apache/incubator-retired-gearpump-site/docs/0.3/concepts.md

 ## Streaming Task and Partitioner

 For streaming application type, Task is the minimum unit of parallelism.
-In runtime, each Processor is parallelized to a list of tasks, with different tasks running in different executor.
+In runtime, each Processor is paralleled to a list of tasks, with different tasks running in different executor.
 You can define Partitioner to denote the data shuffling rule between upstream processor tasks and downstream processor tasks.

 ![](img/shuffle.png)
 Figure: Task Data Shuffling